Lipase

 What is the recommended dosage of Lipase?

-The clinically studied dose for Lipase is OTC supplements: 1,000–10,000 USP lipase units per meal; Prescription PERT for pancreatic insufficiency: 10,000–80,000 USP lipase units per main meal.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is OTC supplements: 1,000–10,000 USP lipase units per meal; Prescription PERT for pancreatic insufficiency: 10,000–80,000 USP lipase units per main meal Always follow the product label and check with a healthcare provider for personal advice.